bshpetner00/MKS21X-FinalProject/README.md

   - Started and (tentatively) finished Deck and Cards
 - Ben:
   - Created video poker scaffold
+  - Finished and implemented ceelo into the casino

 1/13/19
 - Ben:
-  - Finished and implemented ceelo into the casino
   - 75% done with video poker
-  - Tested all the betting and moving to make sure that the casino works as intended on all systems
+  - Tested all the betting and moving to make sure that the casino works as intended on all systems for the demo

 1/14/19
 - Ben: